pytchlang/pytch-tutorials/boing/tutorial.md

 ## Bounce properly off the player's bat

-What we want to do is find where on the player's bat the ball has hit, if it hits the bat at all.
+What we want to do is measure how far up or down on the player's bat the ball has hit, if it hits the bat at all.
 We'll call the centre of the bat 'zero', and then positive positions are towards the top of the bat, and negative positions are towards the bottom.
 We can work this out by finding the vertical position — the _y_ coordinate — of the player's bat, and subtracting that from the ball's _y_ coordinate:

 {{< commit compute-position-on-Player >}}

-By experimenting with the '45', we can see what a fair number to use so the ball bounces when it looks like it should bounce, and misses when it looks like it should miss.
+By experimenting with the '45' in the following code, we can see what a fair number to use so the ball bounces when it looks like it should bounce, and misses when it looks like it should miss.
 The ball only bounces if the position on the bat is 'higher than the bottom of the bat' and also 'lower than the top of the bat':

 {{< commit check-Player-has-hit-Ball >}}